 Once you have airbrushed the center of the sunflower cookie, add the royal icing transfer while the icing is wet.

-Here is where we are going to live on the wild side.
+This is the part where we are going to live on the wild side.
 Are you ready?
 Are you ready to work fast?
-Use a thin paintbrush to make a brown line on each flower petal.
-All you have to do is mix a little water and a little brown food gel color with the thin paintbrush and draw a simple line.
+Use a thin paintbrush to make a brown line on each flower petal and all you need to do is mix a little water and a little brown food gel color with the thin paintbrush and draw a simple line.
 If you don’t feel comfortable painting it while the icing is wet, just let the cookie dry for a few hours.
 I was impatient and didn’t want to wait.